 Eye Safety for Athletes

-While such severe accidents to spectators are rare, athletes are at greater risk.
-Sports-related eye injuries lead to approximately 100,000 doctor visits in the U.S. every year, according to the American Academy of Ophthalmology.
+While few sports require eye protection - including youth leagues - athletes are at greater risk of eye-related injuries.
+It's a concern, because sports-related eye injuries account for approximately 100,000 doctor visits in the U.S. every year, according to the American Academy of Ophthalmology.

 “Blunt trauma is probably the most common eye injury from sports, as opposed to penetrating injuries,” says UW Health ophthalmologist Patricia Sabb.
 “Blunt force trauma might be caused by another player’s elbow or a finger or a ball.”